'Til We Meet Again: Production

 The film was based on the story by Robert Lord that was the basis for One Way Passage.
 Lord won an Academy Award in 1933 in the category Best Writing, Original Story for the earlier film.

 The same basic musical theme is used in both films.
 Leo F. Forbstein, music director on this film, was Vitaphone Orchestra Conductor for One Way Passage.
 Ray Heindorf did the orchestral arrangements.

+According to David Lewis, the original producer was Mark Hellinger but he was struggling with the material so Jack Warner assigned the job of producing to Lewis.
+Edmund Goulding was directing and writing the script.
+Lewis says Goulding's script was running long so Warren Duff was brought on.

+The original star was to be Norma Shearer but she wanted George Raft to co star, and Lewis was opposed to this.
+Shearer quit, suggesting Merle Oberon play the lead.

+Goulding fell ill during shooting.
+Warners wanted to replace him with William Keighley but Merle Oberon did not like him as a director.
+Instead Anatole Litvak stepped in to finish it.

 Reception

 Variety staff praised the film, observing that although it was a remake, it "still has plenty of sock left" and that the two leads did "an excellent job.
 Oberon's sincere and eye-filling performance equals that of her predecessor in the role, while Brent comes within at least a shade of Powell's superb portrayal."

 The New York Times critic Benjamin Crisler disagreed, writing, "It may be that quite a number of people, touched by the synthetic tragedy of it, will mistake 'Til We Meet Again' for art, but the fact remains that it is just a very sad remake of 'One Way Passage.

+Lewis wrote "the warmth and glow of Merle's personality helped lift what was at best a compromise film above its level, and the picture was surprisingly well received."